 The UAE is deeply concerned with the inability of the international community to end the violence in Syria and the crimes committed by the regime on its own people.
 The UAE believes that the only solution to the crisis is a political one.

 With the rise of refugees and displaced Syrians, the UAE is committed to solving this humanitarian situation.
 The UAE has extended foreign assistance to the Syrian people and the neighboring countries receiving them.
 The UAE itself has received more than 100,000 Syrians, giving them residency status.
-Since the start of the Syria crisis in 2011, the UAE has provided $700 million in support of Syrian refugees.
+Since the start of the Syria crisis in 2011, the UAE has provided $1.11 billion in aid in support of Syrian refugees.

 The UAE supports the Iraqi government in achieving peace and security in Iraq in order to reach unity and put an end to sectarianism.
 The UAE will continue its humanitarian commitments in Iraq and will continue supporting programs that help people in affected areas.